mail4hafij/react_azure_devops_pipeline/README.md

-# Deploy React App in Azure windows App using Azure devops pipeline
-Azure devops pipeline (in yml) to deploy a React project in azure App service (Windows machine).
+# Azure devops pipeline (in yml) to deploy a React project in azure App service (Windows machine).

 Let's say we have a React project -